 Pre/Post-conferences count as part of clinical experience and are held in a health care conference room when possible.
-You will attend pre/post-conference with the instructor with whom you were in clinical lab that day unless otherwise specified.
+Attendance in pre-post-conference is mandatory unless otherwise specified with the instructor with whom you were in clinical lab that day unless otherwise specified.
 In addition, some post-conferences may be held on campus.
 Absence from pre/post-conferences will be recorded as an absence from clinical lab.